 The smoking ban in enclosed public places and vehicles came into force in Wales on the 2nd April 2007 and all enclosed public places and work vehicles including public transportation vehicles are covered by the law.
 The law was made because second hand smoke is harmful to people's health.

+Persons in control of enclosed areas and vehicles are required to prevent smoking here.
 A specific advice sheet has been drafted for taxi services and can be found by clicking on the document to the right of this page.